Travel 3 minutes 13 September 2024

 Hikarimono

-A sushi restaurant located next to the National Art Center, Tokyo.
-Hikarimono aims to serve as an affordable sushi restaurant where people can drop in casually.
+A sushi restaurant located next to the National Art Center, Hikarimono aims to be an affordable sushi restaurant where people can drop in casually.
 The menu is extensive, featuring both nigiri and tasty bar snacks.
 Hikarimono means ‘shining things’ in reference to fish sliced with the skin left on.
-True to its name, this restaurant’s shimmering, blue-skinned fish—like gizzard shad and mackerel—simply can’t be missed.
+True to its name, this restaurant’s shimmering, blue-skinned fish—like gizzard shad and mackerel—can’t be missed.

 Search for more Sushi restaurants in Tokyo.